yuanrui-qi/yuanrui-qi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='http://chongjian.cqu.edu.cn/English/HOME.htm'>Faculty of Architecture and Urban Planning</a>.
+subtitle: <a href='http://chongjian.cqu.edu.cn/English/HOME.htm'>Faculty of Architecture and Urban Planning, Chonqing University</a>

 profile:
   align: left